trento-project/wanda/guides/specification.md

 ## Expression Language

-Different parts of the Check declaration are places where a computation is needed in order to do the right thing.
+Different parts of the Check declaration are places where a computation is needed.

 > Provide a contextual [Description](#description)/[Remediation](#remediation) text, based on the execution context
 >